shimnasherin77-prog/EDA-project/readme.md

 ## Conclusion
 The analysis shows that the Southeast region has the highest number of insured people.

-# Average Charges Based on Number of Children
+# 5)Average Charges Based on Number of Children

 ## Objective
 The goal of this analysis is to find out whether people with more children pay higher average medical charges.